TheUbMunster/stg-blog/memory-allocator.md

 mechanism for returning small values[^6], and even large values could be returned on the stack.
-I.e., as the executor of a function, you could simply decide that upon finishing a function, instead of erasing *everything* on the whiteboard pertaining to the stack frame of that function, you could keep the information regarding the "result" of that function, and "adopt" it into the stack of the calling function.
+I.e., as the executor of a function, you could simply decide that upon finishing a function, instead of erasing *everything* on the whiteboard pertaining to the stack frame of that function, you could keep the information regarding the "result" of that function, and "adopt"[^12] it into the stack of the calling function.
 Although it may be natural to allocate space on the whiteboard for variables in the order they appear in the function source code, the only important part is that the code that interacts with these variables "remembers where they live" i.e., it doesn't really matter where on the stack, so long as it's in the stack frame.
 With this in mind, we can be sure to allocate the memory where the return value